COG-UK/UK-lineage-dynamics-analysis/analyses/phylogenetic/README.md

 ### BEAST analysis
-The analysis used in the preliminary clock-rate analysis as well as those which estimated timetrees and reconstructed discrete traits (dta) can be reproduced with the provided xmls and the developmental BEAST branch `approximateTreeLikelihood` at the coomit c8cc55d4.
+The analysis used in the preliminary clock-rate analysis as well as those which estimated timetrees and reconstructed discrete traits (dta) can be reproduced with the provided xmls and the developmental BEAST branch `approximateTreeLikelihood` at the commit c8cc55d4.